vicky04edx/4143-Java-Python/Assignments/A05/README.md

     OK

+Each `.` represents a passing test.
+If a test fails, you would see `F` instead, which indicates a test case needs attention.

 To run a test make sure that:

 - `main.py` contains the parse_logs function.
-- All test log files (testf1_03_15.txt, etc.) are in the same directory as the test file.
+- All test log files (`testf1_03_15.txt`, etc.) are in the same directory as the `test.py` file.
+- Then run `python test.py` in the terminal